MPender08/dendritic-curvature-adaptation/README.md

 **4. Metabolic ROI Tracker** (energy_ROI_tracker.py)

   Reproduces Figure 4.
-Models the metabolic trade-off between the "tax" of maintaining SST gating and the "profit" of hyperbolic signaling.
+Models the metabolic trade-off between the 'tax' of maintaining SST gating and the 'profit' of hyperbolic signaling, demonstrating the 'Landauer Deficit' accessible to healthy networks but lost in pruned (Alzheimer's-like) topologies.

 ## Citation

 If you use this code or the CAH framework in your research, please cite the manuscript: